karlmiko/ecse202/README.md

 karlmiko@gmail.com

-This repository contains all assignments done by me for the discipline ECSE202 at Mcgill University, Fall 2018.
+This repository contains all assignments done for ECSE202 at Mcgill University, Fall 2018.

 The following 4 are projects written in Java:
 ECSE202_A1,